uyen-h-tran/Cyclistic-bike-share-analysis-using-SQL-and-PowerBI/README.md

 Moreno has assigned you the first question to answer: ***How do annual members and casual riders use Cyclistic bikes differently?***

-# BUSINESS OBJECTIVE
+# Businness objective

 The primary goal is to develop effective marketing strategies for converting casual bike riders into annual members.
 This will be achieved through an analysis of the distinct usage patterns of Cyclistic bike-share between annual members and casual riders.

 Key stakeholders: Cyclistic executive team, Director of Marketing (Lily Moreno), and Marketing Analytics team.

-# DATA SOURCE
+# Data source

 The previous 12 months of Cyclistic trip data, **from June 2022 to May 2023**, will be used for this project: https://divvy-tripdata.s3.amazonaws.com/index.html.